 Starting at age 15, I often helped my mother do family tree research.
 We spent a lot of time traipsing through cemeteries and interviewing older relatives.
-Genealogy continues to consume much of my time.
-Though I am mostly retired after 46 years of teaching, I don’t think I will ever retire from genealogy.
-I have two sons and six grandchildren, and I think it is important for them to know as much as possible about their family history.
+Though I am mostly retired after 50 years of teaching, genealogy continues to consume much of my time.
+I have two sons and six grandchildren, and I would like to share with them what I have learned about our family history.

-Though I have lived most of my life in Texas, I have also lived in West Virginia, Germany, and Suriname, and I have visited France, Switzerland, Spain, Lichtenstein, Austria, Czechoslovakia, the Netherlands, French Guiana, Peru, and Italy.
-I have not yet visited England, Scotland, or Ireland, which is unfortunate because most of my ancestors came from there.
-Even so, my travels have helped me visualize the places and circumstances most of my ancestors came from.
+I have lived most of my life in Texas, but I have also lived in West Virginia, Germany, and Suriname and have visited France, Switzerland, Spain, Lichtenstein, Austria, Czechoslovakia, the Netherlands, French Guiana, Mexico, Peru, Italy, and much of the United States.
+I have not been to England, Scotland, or Ireland, which is unfortunate because most of my ancestors came from the British Isles.
+Even so, my studies and travels have helped me visualize the places and circumstances of my ancestors.